If you are experiencing a medical emergency please dial 911 immediately

 Call 911 or other emergency services now if you have signs of a stroke:

 Signs of a transient ischemic attack (TIA) are similar to signs of a stroke.
-But TIA symptoms usually disappear after 10 to 20 minutes.
+But TIA symptoms usually disappear after 10 to 20 minutes, although they may last longer.
 There is no way to tell whether the symptoms are caused by a stroke or by TIA, so emergency medical care is needed for both conditions.

 Call your doctor for an appointment if you: